 Why introduce HR policies?

-In today’s rapidly changing world of work, characterised by increasing complexity and uncertainty, it’s becoming more important than ever for HR to foster cultures of trust, fairness and inclusion.
-HR policies play an important role in supporting such cultures by outlining the responsibilities of both employer and employee in the employment relationship.
-They can impact on employee motivation, organisation reputation and the ability to attract and retain talent.
+HR policies play an important role in supporting cultures of trust, fairness and inclusion by outlining the responsibilities of both employer and employee in the employment relationship.
+They can have an impact on employee motivation, organisation reputation and the ability to attract and retain talent.
 Introducing these policies can support the attitudes and behaviours needed for sustainable performance, creating mutual benefits for employees and organisations.

-HR policies can also speed the decision-making process by ensuring that clear guidance is readily available to cover a range of issues.
-Most importantly for many organisations, HR policies can help avoid involvement with employment tribunal claims by providing guidance for managers that accurately reflects the prevailing regulations.
+HR policies can also improve the speed of decision-making by ensuring that clear guidance is readily available to cover a range of issues.
+They can help avoid involvement with employment tribunal claims too, by providing guidance for managers that reflects regulations.

-Certain HR policies and procedures are specifically needed to comply with legal requirements.
-For example, a written health and safety policy is required for any organisation with five or more employees, while there are also important legislative provisions surrounding the setting out of formal disciplinary and grievance procedures.
+Certain HR policies and procedures may be specifically needed to comply with the law.
+For example, in the UK a written health and safety policy is required for any organisation with five or more employees, while there are also important legislative provisions surrounding the setting out of formal disciplinary and grievance procedures.

 Even where a policy or procedure isn't specifically required by law, employers often find it helpful to have a policy in place to provide clear guidance that reflects the legal framework for handling the issue in question and it also helps employees to be clear about the organisation’s stance on a particular subject.Organisations introduce or review specific HR policies for a range of reasons including:

-- to reflect and comply with existing or new legislation, including European directives and case law
+- To reflect and comply with existing or new legislation and case law.

 Who develops HR policies?

-Organisations tend to develop formal HR policies as they increase in size – although there is no set formula to help organisations determine the point in their development at which they need to employ an HR professional.
+Organisations often develop formal HR policies as they increase in size – although there is no set formula to help organisations determine the point in their development at which they need to employ people professionals.

 Typical examples of practice across organisations of differing sizes include:

-Small organisations - HR policy development is often added on to the existing duties of an employee or employees (particularly with an aptitude for people management) or a specialist may be employed on a one-off consultancy or part-time basis to develop or review specific policies.
+Small organisations - HR policy development may be added to the existing duties of an employee or employees (particularly with an aptitude for people management) or a specialist may be employed on a one-off consultancy or part-time basis to develop or review specific policies.

 Medium organisations - An HR generalist may be tasked with introducing new policies, reviewing the existing ones and communicating them to employees and managers.

-Large organisations - HR and learning and development (L&D) specialists are often employed to deal specifically with key issues such as reward, employee development, employment law or employee relations, supported by HR generalists and administrative support staff.
+Large organisations - HR and other people professionals such as those in learning and development (L&D) are often employed to deal specifically with key issues such as reward, employee development, employment law or employee relations, supported by HR generalists and administrative support staff.

-It’s difficult to identify a comprehensive list of HR policies that employers should introduce since, as noted above, HR policy needs often vary widely between organisations.
 There’s no one-size-fits-all approach to designing effective HR policies; their content should be based on the unique needs and characteristics of the organisation and its workforce.
-Rather than following a ‘best practice’ approach which may be unsuitable for the diverse range of organisational contexts, a focus on why there’s a need for a particular policy, and how it’s aligned with the business strategy, allows an appropriate policy to be implemented for the particular context.
-HR practitioners need strong professional judgement to create policies that promote two-way relationships between their people and the organisation.
+Whilst having multiple detailed policies may work effectively for some organisations, fewer policies or more principle-based policies may work better for others.
+Organisations should focus less on what’s worked well for other organisations and focus instead on deciding what will work for them to create sustainable and successful relationships between people and the organisation.
 Find out more in our research report From best to good practice HR: developing principles for the profession.

 It can be helpful to consider the type of policies that may be relevant to the organisation during the course of the employment life cycle: beginning employment, during employment and leaving employment.